 Recent Fixed Income Market Events.
-Although interest rates were unusually low in recent years in the U.S. and abroad, in 2022, the Federal Reserve and certain foreign central banks began to raise interest rates as part of their efforts to address rising inflation.
-It is difficult to accurately predict the pace at which interest rates may continue to increase, or the timing, frequency or magnitude of any such increases.
-Unexpected increases in interest rates have led and may continue to lead to market volatility or reduce liquidity in certain sectors of the market.
+Due to concerns regarding high inflation in many sectors of the U.S. and global economies, in 2022 the U.S. Federal Reserve and may foreign central banks and monetary authorities raised interest rates and implemented other policy initiatives in an effort to control inflation.
+Although the Federal Reserve and certain foreign central banks began to lower interest rates in September 2024, it is difficult to accurately predict the pace at which interest rates might change, the timing, frequency or magnitude of any such changes in interest rates, or when such changes might stop or again reverse course.
+Additionally, various economic and political factors could cause the Federal Reserve or another foreign central bank to change their approach in the future and such actions may result in an economic slowdown in the U.S. and abroad.
+Unexpected changes in interest rates could lead to significant market volatility or reduce liquidity in certain sectors of the market.
 Deteriorating economic fundamentals may, in turn, increase the risk of default or insolvency of particular issuers, negatively impact market value, cause credit spreads to widen, and reduce bank balance sheets.
 Any of these could cause an increase in market volatility or reduce liquidity across various markets.
 Additionally, high public debt in the U.S. and other countries creates ongoing systemic and market risks and policymaking uncertainty.
 There is a potential for materially increased regulation in the future, as well as higher taxes or taxes restructured to incentivize different activities.
-These changes, should they occur, may impose added costs on a

-Fund and its service providers, and affect the businesses of various portfolio companies, in ways that cannot necessarily be foreseen at the present time.
+These changes, should they occur, may impose added costs on a Fund and its service providers, and affect the businesses of various portfolio companies, in ways that cannot necessarily be foreseen at the present time.
 Markets may react strongly to expectations about the changes in these policies, which could increase volatility, especially if the markets' expectations for changes in government policies are not borne out.
 Policy changes by the U.S. Government, the Federal Reserve or the central banks may expose a Fund's investments in debt securities and the fixed income markets to heightened volatility and may reduce liquidity for certain Fund investments, which could cause the value of a Fund's investments and share price to decline.
 To the extent that a Fund experiences high redemptions because of these policy changes, the Fund may experience increased portfolio turnover, which will increase the costs that the Fund incurs and may lower the Fund's performance, and have trouble selling investments to meet shareholder redemptions.